-Cadet killed, 22 injured in vehicle accident at West Point training site
+West Point cadet killed, 22 injured in vehicle accident at training site

-One cadet from the U.S. Military Academy at West Point is dead and another 20 were injured Thursday morning in a massive vehicle accident near the academy in upstate New York.
+One cadet from the U.S. Military Academy at West Point is dead, and 20 cadets and two active-duty soldiers were injured Thursday morning in a massive vehicle accident near the academy in upstate New York.

-A pair of active-duty soldiers were also injured when the five-ton military cargo truck, known as the Light Medium Tactical Vehicle, transporting the soldiers and cadets to a training exercise overturned on New York State Route 293, academy officials said in a statement Thursday.
+They were injured when the five-ton military cargo truck, known as the Light Medium Tactical Vehicle, transporting the soldiers and cadets to a training exercise overturned on New York State Route 293, academy officials said in a statement Thursday.

 “The injured have been transported to local hospitals.
 Details of the incident are under investigation,” according to the statement.